 Chart titles such as the main title, subtitle, caption, axis titles

-and legend titles, can be controlled using labs()
+and legend titles, can be controlled using labs().
+A title

 By default, a bar chart will have a gap between the bottom of the bars and the axis.
 This can be removed as follows: